EOP-OMB/payment-accuracy/website/pages/congressional_reports/2023_TREASURY_4.md

       \ information, updates and training on various tax-related topics, such as tax\
       \ law changes to refundable tax credits.\t"
     Mitigation_Strategy: atp4_1
-  - Action_Taken: Planned
+  - Action_Taken: Completed
     Action_Type: Cross Enterprise Sharing
-    Completion_Date: FY2024
+    Completion_Date: FY2022 Q4
-    Description_Action_Taken: The IRS will continue to collaborate with the Department of Health and Human Services (HHS) Office of Child Support enforcement (OCSE), and the Social Security Administration (SSA), to more accurately validate refunds entitled to a taxpayer; thus, allowing the IRS to enforce laws passed by Congress more effectively
+    Description_Action_Taken: The IRS leveraged data sharing pursuant to various interagency agreements, e.g., Department of Health and Human Services (HHS) Office of Child Support enforcement (OCSE), and the Social Security Administration (SSA), to more accurately validate refunds entitled to a taxpayer; thus, allowing the IRS to enforce laws passed by Congress more effectively.
-    Mitigation_Strategy: app5_1
-  - Action_Taken: Planned
-    Action_Type: Change Process
-    Completion_Date: FY2024
-    Description_Action_Taken: The IRS will continue to hold the annual Dependent Database (DDb) meetings with stakeholders in the Wage & Investment, Small Business & Self Employed, and IT divisions, to evaluate the effectiveness of of prior-year compliance filters for audit selection of returns claiming the Additional Child Tax Credit (ACTC) and identify improvement opportunities for next filing season.
-    Mitigation_Strategy: app4_1
+    Mitigation_Strategy: atp5_1
   ActionsTakenAdditionalData:
     Needs1: The IRS has what is needed with respect to internal control, human capital and information system and other infrastructure to reduce Additional Child Tax